cmudig/draco2/README.md

 conda env update -f environment.yml
 ```

-This command will ensure that you have the exact same dependencies as other developers.

 ## Updating the dependencies

 If you update or add a dependency, make sure to also update the environment file `environment.yml`.